-- Unwise decisions just because an individual makes what might be seen as an unwise decision, they should not be treated as lacking in capacity to make that decision. - Best interests an act done or decision made under the Act must be done in the best interests of the patient; and - Least restrictive option anything done for or on behalf of a person who lacks capacity should be the least restrictive of their basic rights and freedoms. - 5.10.
-The service user must consent to ECCH's proposed uses of their personal information.
+- Best interests an act done, or decision made under the Act must be done in the best interests of the patient; - Least restrictive option anything done for or on behalf of a person who lacks capacity should be the least restrictive of their basic rights and freedoms.

+The service user must consent to ECCH's proposed use of their personal information.
 They therefore need sufficient information about the potential uses of their personal information to make informed choices.
-Staff must check that patients are aware that they have the right to choose whether to agree to information that they have provided in confidence being shared. - 5.11.
-Staff should communicate effectively with patients to ensure they understand what the implications may be if they choose to agree to, or restrict, the disclosure of information. - 5.12.
+Staff must check that patients are aware that they have the right to choose whether to agree to information that they have provided in confidence being shared.

+Staff should communicate effectively with patients to ensure they understand what the implications may be if they choose to agree to, or restrict, the disclosure of information.

 Staff must check with patients that they have no concerns or queries about how their information is disclosed and used.
-In addition, staff must recognise the different communication needs of patients when seeking consent to use information (Please see appendix 5 for guidance about translation and signing facilities).
+In addition, staff must recognise the different communication needs of patients when seeking consent to use information.
+(Please see Appendix 5 for guidance about translation and signing facilities).
 It is not usual practice to obtain written consent for the use of information for care and treatment, although this is required for some other uses (such as research).
-Please seek advice from ECCH's Caldicott Guardian if in doubt. - 5.13.
+Please seek advice from ECCH's Caldicott Guardian if in doubt.

 If service users do not consent to ECCH's proposed use of their personal information, then it cannot be used in this way.
-It is important that service users fully understand the implications of such a decision and in serious situations, where the well-being of the patient or others may be compromised, if in doubt advice should be sought from ECCH's Caldicott Guardian. - 5.14.
+It is important that service users fully understand the implications of such a decision, and in serious situations, where the well-being of the patient or others may be compromised.
+If in doubt advice should be sought from ECCH's Caldicott Guardian.

 Employees should explain to service users the limits of confidentiality and that, in certain circumstances, they will be obliged to pass on or act upon information even if the service user objects.
 This will apply if a failure to pass on information may lead to harm to the service user or someone else.
-There are also certain legal requirements to pass on information that can be explained to the service user if required. - 5.15.
+There are also certain legal requirements to pass on information that can be explained to the service user if required.

 Employees should only collect as much personal information as is necessary for the purpose, and no more.
-The information collected must be adequate but not excessive. - 5.16.
+The information collected must be adequate but not excessive.

 Clearly, most medical and employee records are by necessity very detailed, but they must nevertheless be accurate and relevant.
 Where information is extracted for other agreed purposes (e.g., audit) there should be a sound rationale for every piece of information that is used.
-Personal identifiers must be removed from the data if they are not strictly necessary for the intended use. - 5.17.
+Personal identifiers must be removed from the data if they are not strictly necessary for the intended use.

 Employees have a legal obligation to ensure that any personal information recorded and held is accurate.
 Data is regarded as inaccurate if it is incorrect or misleading as to any matter of fact.
 Services users have a legal right to have inaccuracies of fact corrected or removed from their records, and to have any entry made in their record if they disagree with a statement of opinion.

-6. REQUESTS FOR INFORMATION ON SERVICE USERS & STAFF
+REQUESTS FOR INFORMATION ON SERVICE USERS & STAFF